CookiePLMonster/CookiePLMonster.github.io/_posts/2025-05-23-jdm-japanese-drift-master-review.md

 # Introduction

-There is a new kid on the block -- 2025 seems to be a year of independent racing games set in Japan, and now, nearly two years after the first public demo, **JDM: Japanese Drift Master** released on May 21st:
+There is a new kid on the block -- 2025 seems to be a year of independent racing games set in Japan, and now, nearly two years after the first public demo, **JDM: Japanese Drift Master** released on {% include elements/time.html date="2025-05-21" text="May 21st" %}:

 <div class="center-blocks">
 <iframe src="https://store.steampowered.com/widget/1153410/" frameborder="0" width="646" height="190"></iframe>